 Carrot Cake is such a classic cake, especially spring holidays.
+My homemade carrot cake recipe is a favorite!
 It’s well spiced, moist, and topped with delicious cream cheese frosting.

 If making a whole cake really isn’t your thing, I get it.
 Sometimes you want cake but don’t want to know the work of baking, leveling, and doing the whole tiered cake thing.
 That’s where cupcakes come in!